PaulJXu/pauljxu.github.io/portfolio.md

 # project one

-The first try on kaggle, so fast, which has passed nearly three years.
+The first try on kaggle, so fast, which has passed nearly eight years.

 <https://nbviewer.jupyter.org/github/jerpson/kaggle/blob/master/titanic/titanic.ipynb>

-# project two

-test test test ...